voxuanthuan/daily-report/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-### Title
-[Short, descriptive summary of the feature, e.g., "Add support for dark mode themes"]

 ### Description
 A clear and concise description of the feature you’d like to see.
 What problem does it solve, or how does it improve the extension?